caregiving / Death doula support

 This may include:

-• Family communication and shared decision-making support
+• Family communication and decision-making support

 • Emotional support for caregivers and loved ones